Lady Rokujō: Role in The Tale of Genji

-Lady Rokujō is first mentioned in the novel in the chapter Kiritsubo.
-A teenage Genji begins his affair with the older Lady Rokujō, who at the time was also a consort of Emperor Reizei.
-Genji loses interest in Lady Rokujō and delays the intervals between their meetings.
-This upsets Lady Rokujō who wishes to be his only lover.
+Lady Rokujō is abruptly first mentioned in the novel in the chapter Yūgao, by which time she and Genji have been having an affair for some time.
+(Some scholars speculate the existence of a lost or deleted chapter, Kagayaku Hinomiya, between Kiritsubo and Hahakigi, in which she was properly introduced.)
+During Yūgao, Genji visits but loses interest in Lady Rokujō as he is intrigued by Yūgao.
+Yūgao is killed by a possessing spirit, presumed to be that of Lady Rokujō.

 Lady Rokujō next appears in the chapter Hana no En.
 Lady Rokujō visits the Kamo Matsuri Festival.
 Lady Rokujō is humiliated when her Gissha is rudely pushed aside by Lady Aoi’s manservants and Genji ignores her.
 Lady Rokujō notices Lady Aoi is pregnant with Genji's child and becomes jealous.
 Her spirit rushes out of her body as a wrathful Shiryo and possesses Lady Aoi.
 Lady Aoi becomes extremely ill, and rumors spread that a jealous lover of Genji must be possessing Lady Aoi.
 Lady Rokujō denies rumors that it is her spirit torturing Genji’s mistress.
 Lady Rokujō has a dream about an aggressive encounter with a rival woman, and wakes to find she smells of poppy seeds.
 Lady Rokujō realizes she is the Shiryo possessing Lady Aoi.
 Lady Rokujō is distraught at the revelation.
 Her negative feelings strengthen the Shiryo, and Lady Aoi dies as a result.

 In the following chapter Sakaki, Lady Rokujō is frightened by her jealous Shiryo.
 She leaves to the Ise Province with her daughter Akikonomu to purify and contain her spirit.
 Genji visits her briefly.